verrazzano/console/README.md

 ### Integration tests

-These require the VZ_UI_URL to be set to a running instance of the Console UI
+These require the VZ_UI_URL to be set to a running instance of the Console UI, and VZ_UITEST_CONFIG to be set to a UI test configuration file

 ```
 npm run integtest